The DFW Family Relocation Specialist — Right Suburb, Right Schools, Right Home

 1

-We work for you — not the builder.
+I work for you — not the builder.

 2

-Negotiation and Incentives.
+Negotiation and incentives.

 3